6 Ways to Build Targeted Marketing Campaigns

 Don’t Forget Your Old Friends

 Continue marketing to your past clients.
 Keep after your sphere of influence for referrals.
 Make sure you continue leveraging the combined power of both digital (e-mail) and traditional (direct mail) marketing.
-And with multiple list options available from , including geographic and demographic lists, you have everything you need to effectively segment your market and present the right customers with the right message.
+And with multiple list options available to choose from, including geographic and demographic lists, you have everything you need to effectively segment your market and present the right customers with the right message with targeted marketing campaigns.